usnistgov/oscal-xproc3/README.md

 After following the installation instructions to download and test the core libraries, choose the application you are interested in, and start there.

 - [OSCAL Schema Field Testing](./schema-field-tests/) - assessing the adequacy and correctness of schemas against their definitions
+- [OSCAL Profile Resolution](./profile-resolution/) - producing a catalog of controls from an OSCAL profile, representing a control baseline or catalog overlay

 </details>
 <details>